-One of my goals, during the pandemic, is to come out of this stronger than when it started.
-This forced me to take an honest look at my life, my goals, and what makes me happy.
-How close or far am I from doing the things that make me happy?
-This is when I noticed I was doing things that made me miserable.
+One of my goals during the pandemic is to come out of it stronger than when it started.
+This has forced me to take an honest look at my life, my goals, and what makes me happy.
+I’ve asked myself how close or far I am from doing the things that bring me joy.
+And that’s when I realized that I was doing things that made me miserable.

 When I Realize I’d Been Programmed

-For example, looking at the news or social media before work.
-When I was growing up, we consumed the news many times per day.
-What was on my doorstep in the morning and evening?
-Newspapers.
-What was on TV in the morning, in the afternoon, in the early evening and before bed?
-The news.
-Media companies programmed millions of people to look at the news.
-For the first time in years, I viewed TV Guide.
-Would you believe it’s still like that?
-News in the morning, early and late evening.
+For example, I used to look at the news or social media before work.
+When I was growing up, we consumed the news multiple times per day.
+There were newspapers on our doorstep in the morning and evening, and the news was on TV in the morning, afternoon, early evening, and before bed.
+Media companies have programmed millions of people to look at the news.
+And when I looked at the TV guide recently, I was surprised to see that it’s still the same – news in the morning, early and late evening.

-Not realizing I was programmed, I continued this pattern as an adult.
-Through social media, I was consuming news many times per day.
-When I paused social media, I felt guilty because I wasn’t informed about what was going on in the world.
-Correction: guilty and shameful.
-That’s how I felt if I didn’t read or listen to the news.
-I still believe being ignorant is not a good look.
+Without realizing it, I had continued this pattern as an adult.
+Through social media, I was consuming news multiple times per day.
+And when I took a break from social media, I felt guilty for not being informed about what was happening in the world.
+I felt guilty and ashamed if I didn’t read or listen to the news.
+But I still believe that being ignorant is not a good look.

-Reflecting on what made me happy, I asked myself honest questions.
+When I reflected on what made me happy, I asked myself some honest questions.

 - Is there anything in the news that I need to know?

 - What types of news wouldn’t put me in a bad mood or would inspire me?

 The more I thought about it, the more toxic my habits were to me.
-I haven’t made a video in months.
-I noticed a bad cycle of coming up with an idea, going to my computer, seeing the news, my mood changes and I don’t complete the video.
+I realized that I haven’t made a video in months because every time I come up with an idea and sit down at my computer, I see the news and my mood changes.
+As a result, I don’t complete the video.

 Making Better Choices